 Danish designer of FoekFont (2006), the title font of the Mads Foek magazine.
 Fonetika Dania (2006) is a font bundle with a serif font and a sans serif font for the Danish phonetic system Dania.
 Both fonts exist in regular and bold.
 The fonts are based on URW Palladio and Iwona Condensed.
 [Google] [More] ⦿

 Per Baasch Jørgensen

 For a type design course taught by Kenn Munk in Haderslev, Denmark, Peter Kaalund designed the display typeface Galvanik Fraktur (2013), which was inspired by circuit boards.

 Graphic design student based in Denmark, Haderslev.
 Currently he is studying graphic communication at the School of Visual Communication.
-Creator of the fashion mag face Vojens (2011).
+Creator of the fashion mag typeface Vojens (2011).
 Behance link.
 [Google] [More] ⦿

-The Great Dane from Copenhagen, the king of grunge, Jakob Fischer, is a kindergarten teacher who designed over 500 fonts.
+The Great Dane from Copenhagen, Jakob Fischer, is a kindergarten teacher who designed over 600 typefaces.
 Mini-catalog, part I, part II.
 Aka PizzaDude, he started out making free fonts, but switched to commercial fonts later.
 His typefaces: